moleculeprotocol/mira-ai-prototype-v0/README.md

 ## AI-Powered Knowledge Assistant for DeSci & Molecule

-MIRA (Molecule Information & Research Assistant) is an experimental prototype that demonstrates how modern AI can intelligently provide accurate information about decentralized science (DeSci) and Molecule's ecosystem.
+MIRA (Molecule Insights Research Assistant) is an experimental prototype that demonstrates how modern AI can intelligently provide accurate information about decentralized science (DeSci) and Molecule's ecosystem.

 ## 🎯 What is MIRA?